Board of Directors

 Chad Burrow, co-artistic director

-Co-Artistic Director of Brightmusic; assistant professor of Clarinet, University of Michigan; faculty member of the Alpen Kammermusik Festival (Liesing, Austria); Quartz Mountain Music Festival Orchestra, and the Camerata Pangae; member of Duo Clarion along with his wife, pianist Amy Cheng; Bachelor of Music from Northwestern University (Evanston, IL), where he studied with Russell Dagon; Master of Music degree from Yale University, where he studied with David Shifrin.
+Co-Artistic Director of Brightmusic; Associate Professor of Clarinet, University of Michigan; faculty member of the Alpen Kammermusik Festival (Liesing, Austria); Quartz Mountain Music Festival Orchestra, and the Camerata Pangae; member of Duo Clarion along with his wife, pianist Amy Cheng; Bachelor of Music from Northwestern University (Evanston, IL), where he studied with Russell Dagon; Master of Music degree from Yale University, where he studied with David Shifrin.
 See complete bio here.

 Amy I-Lin Cheng, D.M.A., co-artistic director

 Chair, Audience Development and Publicity Committee.
 David Grizzard is associate Creative Director for Relevant Products, an Oklahoma City-based giftware and product design company.
 A graduate of Oklahoma Christian University, he began his career as a graphic designer and copy writer for Walker Creative, then worked almost 10 years as art director and product manager for United Design Corporation.
 In 1999, he joined Jordan Associates as art director.
 He volunteers for several local arts organizations, including The Girlie Show and Individual Artists of Oklahoma (IAO), and has been a past vice president of the Oklahoma Graphic Communication Society.
+David serves as a member of the Executive Committee.

-Lisa Harvey-Reed is the principal oboist of the Oklahoma City Philharmonic as well as longtime principal oboist of the Lawton Philharmonic.
 She is the oboist in the Brightmusic Chamber Ensemble.
 She has been Instructor of Oboe at Oklahoma City University's Wanda L. Bass School of Music for over twenty years and maintains a private oboe studio.
 Statewide, she has performed with the Enid Symphony and Tulsa Symphony.
 Summer festival performances include the Duncan Music Festival, Sommerfest in her native Minnesota, the New Hampshire Music Festival and the Festival of Two Worlds in Charleston, SC and Spoleto, Italy.
 She has previously taught at the MacPhail Center for the Arts, a satellite school for the University of Minnesota.
 Ms. Harvey-Reed earned a Bachelor of Music in Oboe Performance from Indiana University and completed a Master's of Music in Oboe Performance from the University of Oklahoma.
 Carl Holub, formerly of the Minnesota Orchestra, the late Jerry Sirucek of Indiana University and the late John Mack of the Cleveland Orchestra are her greatest musical influences.

-David R. Johnson, president
+David R. Johnson, president emeritus

 Edward Knight, D.M.A.